Sharathp9585/Excel-Sales-Analytics/README.md

-## Introduction to Sales and Finance Reporting for Atliq Hardware :
+## Introduction to Sales and Finance Reporting for Atliq Hardware:

 Welcome to my project on Sales and Finance Reporting!
 This journey is focused on understanding and improving the business performance of Atliq Hardware.
 As a newcomer in this field, I've embarked on creating insightful analytics reports to help drive strategic decisions within the company.